adjonkep/project_kko/README.md

 If i check the radio buttons and press the button, I'm invited to sign in if i already have an account or to sign up otherwise.
 Once done, I'm redirected to a kind of check out page where I need to give proof of having already purchased my ticket.
 After that I'm redirected to a confirmation page where my trip is summarized and I'm told where and when is the appointment to pick up the luggage.
 An email is also sent to me.
+After I've accepted the prices before the signin invitation, There are two option to choose I can choose Add passenger & Add Trip
+If I choose Add passenger, I'l just have to choose the class and the allowances I want to sell for that passenger.
+In my account, I could link that passenger to a list of passengers already there or create a new one.
+And I'll also be asked his flight ticket.
+Note that all passengers, myself including should send us their passport

+If I choose the Add Trip option, I'll check a radio button to confirm the same cities, the same flights and classes, otherwise the process will restart.
+But this time The informations of the previous trips will be on the right